State's increased cases 9,720, back-to-back under 10k: deaths up 153 vs. 129 day before

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 15 states, including Nebraska at 1,868 and West Virginia at 1,856.
-Rhode Island has the same number at the county: 2,083.
+Palm Beach County's death count is higher than 16 states, including Rhode Island at 2,110.

 Pinellas, which increased by 28 to 1,252, to rise to fourth place, Hillsborough County increased by 12 to 1,250 in fifth.
 Polk remained at 929 in sixth, Orange by 1 to 895in seventh, Duval by 8 to 881 in eighth and Lee by 2 to 774 in ninth.